-Survival essentials include a first aid kit, sunscreen, medications, fire kits, compass, night vision gear, sleeping bag, signal mirror, tactical knives, etc. U.S. army provides these survival essentials in case the soldier needs to survive in the wilderness for 72 hours.
+Survival essentials include a first aid kit, sunscreen, medications, fire kits, compass, night vision gear, sleeping bag, signal mirror, tactical knives, etc. The U.S. Army provides these survival essentials in case the soldier needs to survive in the wilderness for 72 hours.

 This is an obvious one, but the importance of ammunition shouldn’t be underestimated.
 Soldiers carry at least seven 30-round magazines for an M4 rifle according to Police Magazine.

 In addition to essential survival items, soldiers also carry their personal items.
-Those normal include notebook, pen, a small book, photographs, an MP3 player, and so on.
+Those normally include a notebook, pen, a small book, photographs, an MP3 player, and so on.

 Read more on this topic: How Heavy are Military Backpacks?